crossproduct/nxpt/README.md

-configure-wifi \<ssid\> \<password\> | Add a network, (currently defaults to WPA/WPA2 PSK) install \<path to apk\> | Installs the specified apk to all devices. aw-install \<path to apk\> | Installs the Airwatch APK and launches the main splash screen.
+configure-wifi \<ssid\> \<password\> | Add a network, (currently defaults to WPA/WPA2 PSK) install \<path to apk\> | Installs the specified apk to all devices. aw-install \<path to apk\> | Installs the Airwatch APK and launches the main splash screen. launcher-install \<path to apk\> | Installs the specified Custom Launcher APK and configures it as the default. wifi-toggle-install \<path to apk\> | Installs the specified Wifi Toggle Service APK, launches it to start it, and then toggles back to the launcher. post-config | Perform post configuration settings.

 ##License
 The MIT License (MIT)